netzleuchten/Sparkle/readme.md

 ### Examples

 Sparkle is just giving you tools to handle the rendering of your particles.
 Modify the new instance or modify SparkleEmitter itself to create the particle effect you need.
-The following examples will help you to understand how simple modifing a Sparkle instance is.
+The following examples will help you to understand how simple modifying a Sparkle instance is.

 #### Duration ([example_1.html](examples/example_1.html))

 [Click here to run](https://rawgithub.com/netzleuchten/Sparkle/master/examples/example_1.html)

 Let's start with an example for a particle burst with a lenght of 1 second.
-In the draw cycle we will check if we stell need to fire the emitter, else we delete it to save memory:
+In the draw cycle we will check if we still need to fire the emitter, else we delete it to save memory:

 	var canvas = document.getElementById('myCanvas');